-What age is a young carer?
+What defines someone as a young carer?

 A young carer is a carer who is still in education, and/or under the age of 18.

 What are my rights as a carer?

 Carers have legal rights under the Carers Act Scotland.
-You can find out more about the key rights that apply under the legislation on our Carers Rights page.
+You can find out more about the key rights that apply under the legislation on our Carers Rights page

-What’s an adult carer support plan?
+What is a carer support plan?